ANSSI-FR/MLA/doc/src/CRYPTO.md

 ### Signature

 As described in `FORMAT.md` an archive can be signed.
 Implementation must ensure users explicitely choose if signature is made and verified.

+A PQ/T key consists of a pair of a post-quantum key and a traditional key.
+An archive is considered correctly signed for a PQ/T key if and only if it is correctly signed for its post-quantum part AND its traditional part.

-Two methods are available and must be used together.
-Method input is called `m`.
+Two signature methods are available and must be used together.
+Signature method input is called `m`.
 The SHA-512 hash `h` of `m` may be computed in a first step.

 For method `MLAEd25519SigMethod`, `signature_data` is the Ed25519ph (as described in RFC 8032 [^rfc8032]) signature of `m` (not `h` even though it can be used for computing the result).
 The context given as parameter to Ed25519ph is the ASCII `MLAEd25519SigMethod`.
 Signature verification and key generation are done as described in RFC 8032.
 Key storage is described in `KEY_FORMAT.md`.

 For method `MLAMLDSA87SigMethod`, `signature_data` is the ML-DSA-87 signature (as described in FIPS 204 [^fips204], not HashML-DSA) of `h` (not `m` this time) with the ASCII `MLAMLDSA87SigMethod` as context.
 Signature verification and key generation are done as described in FIPS 204.
 Key storage is described in `KEY_FORMAT.md`.

+An archive can be signed with multiple signing keys.
+If a user provides a set of PQ/T keys for signature verification, implementations should give a way for the user to know if archive is correctly signed for at least one key.
+Implementations may give a way for users to know if archive is correctly signed for all keys.
+Users must explicitely know if they are validating against at least one or all keys.
+Implementations may also give a way for users to know which PQ/T keys correspond to valid signatures or their number.

 ### Encryption high-level overview